The SNO+ Experiment: Calibration Systems

 The main aim of TELLIE is to synchronize the time response of each PMT relative to all other PMTs in the array for the case of global, instantaneous single photoelectron generation.
 This synchronization is heavily influenced by electronics delays along the signal propagation path, including paths through both the detector readout electronics and the trigger systems, and must be established at a level of 1\,ns or better.
 A precision of $\mathcal{O}(1)$\,ns is necessary for the synchronization systematics to be sub-dominant with respect to the unavoidable timing uncertainties: the transit time spread on the PMTs' signal generation (1.7\,ns standard deviation~\cite{snonim}), and the decay time of the scintillator signal (4.6\,ns for $\sim$0.5\,MeV electrons in deoxygenated, pre-distilled LAB at 2\,g/L of PPO wavelength shifter~\cite{snop_scint,snop_scint_2011,lombardi_2013}).

 In addition to the timing calibrations, the TELLIE source will be used to calibrate the gain and charge response of the PMTs, an important factor for energy reconstruction.
 Time and charge information are measured for each PMT pulse if it crosses the leading edge discriminator with a fixed threshold, as described in \Cref{sec:electronics}.
 For each channel, the discriminator is set at approximately 25\% of the average peak voltage for single photoelectron pulses.
 If the gain changes, the photoelectron detection efficiency of that channel also changes.
-TELLIE will therefore also be used to monitor the gain stability of the PMT array.
+Although the gain of the PMT array is expected to be stable over time, offline analysis on TELLIE data can determine and calibrate for any unexpected changes.

 TELLIE is composed of 92 injection points spread around the PSUP, pointing towards the centre of the detector.
 LEDs were selected as the light sources\footnote{Brite-LED Optoelectronics, BL-LUCY5N15C series. \href{http://www.brite-led.com/PDF/BL-LUCY5N15C\%20series\%20datasheet.pdf}{http://www.brite-led.com/}}, as using a single laser source coupled to an optical fibre switch would have introduced the risk of a single-point failure in the system.
 The use of LEDs provides an economical solution in the case of single channel failures, as the LED or its driver board can easily be replaced.
-A 500\,nm wavelength was chosen to match the lowest opacity region of the Te-loaded scintillator absorption spectrum, while remaining in a region where the PMT quantum efficiency is still relatively high ($>80$\% of maximum efficiency)~\cite{snop_calib_jinst}.
+A 500\,nm wavelength was chosen to match the lowest opacity region of the Te-loaded scintillator absorption spectrum, while remaining in a region where the PMT quantum efficiency is still relatively high ($>$80\% of maximum efficiency)~\cite{snop_calib_jinst}.

 The optical fibres used are 1\,mm diameter, duplex, PMMA step-index fibres.
 With a numerical aperture of 0.5, they provide a wide beam (22\textdegree{} half-opening angle in water at 450\,nm).
 This ensures good overlap of beam spots, maximizes coverage, and allows redundancy.
 Ten spare fibres have additionally been installed as backup.
 The fibres are 45\,m in length, each connected to the patch panel on the deck.
 From there, 2-m long fibres connect the detector fibres to the corresponding driver box, each containing 8 LEDs.
 The TELLIE system consists of 12 boxes (96 channels); 95 LEDs were installed in total.